piotr1204Essex/piotr1204Essex.github.io/machine_learning.md

 Both slide deck and transcript contain all relevant references.

 Disclaimer: throughout some of the written work in this e-Portfolio, generative AI was consulted on suggesting improvements to wording and readability of the text.
-All of the content has been created by myself and occasional change of synonyms or sentence structure was applied were it made sense.
+All of the content has been created by myself and occasional change of synonyms or sentence structure was applied where it made sense.
 This disclaimer is here in order to be in line with AI policy of the University of Essex.